-During a real estate transaction, civil engineers walked a 1400LF run of 14′ diameter multiplate tunnel running underneath a strip center in Asheville, NC.
+During a real estate transaction, civil engineers walked a 1400LF run of 14′ diameter multiple tunnels running underneath a strip center in Asheville, NC.

-Significant debris were present in the pipe, and access was exceptionally difficult.
-Because dewatering was not practical, all work proposed had to be performed under flow.
+Significant debris was present in the pipe, and access was exceptionally difficult.
+Because dewatering was not practical, all work proposed had to be performed underflow.